geobtaa-archive/geobtaa-archive.github.io/src/content/docs/library/continuation_2021.md

 ---
-title: Continuation Proposal 2021
+title: Continuation Proposal 2021-2024
-description: Proposal for Funding for Years 7 & 8 (July 2021- June 2023)
+description: Proposal for Funding for Years 7, 8, & 9 (July 2021- June 2024)
 year: 2021
+date: 2021-02-05
+authors:
+   - name: BTAA-GIN Staff
 tags:
   - proposals
 ---

-# Continuation Proposal 2021

-Proposal for Funding for Years 7 & 8 (July 2021- June 2023)
+*Originally written as a 2 year proposal.
+Updated in June 2021 to extend to 3 years (including 2024).*

 ## Proposal